EEricHwang/EEricHwang.github.io/_pages/research.md

 <figure>
   <img src="/images/tempad1.png" alt="Architecture of Anomaly Detection Algorithm" style="width:70%">
-  <figcaption>Architecture of Anomaly Detection Algorithm.</figcaption>
+  <figcaption>Architecture of anomaly detection algorithm.</figcaption>
 </figure>

 <figure>
   <img src="/images/NewerSturn.png" alt="Anomaly and Precursor Detection" style="width:50%">
-  <figcaption>Anomaly and Precursor Detection for Approach to LGA RWY31.</figcaption>
+  <figcaption>Anomaly and precursor detection for approach to LGA RWY31.</figcaption>
 </figure>

 This research for anomaly and precursor detection was a collaborative project with NASA, Mosaic ATM, and Honeywell, and required me to test and then package and deploy the developed algorithms.
 The algorithms were tested in a realistic scenario on datasets recorded in the New York metroplex airspace region.